MeghaKA/MeghaKA/README.md

 - Advanced Machine Learning
 - SQL for Data Analysis
 - Data Structures & Algorithms
+- XAI evaluation methods for healthcare

 ---

 ## 🎯 Career Goal

-To build a career as a Data Analyst / Data Scientist by solving real-world problems using data, while exploring research opportunities in Explainable AI.
+To build a career as a Data Analyst / Data Scientist, solving real-world problems using data, while also exploring research opportunities in Explainable AI for healthcare.

 ---